hivesolutions/appier/doc/models.md

 [MongoDB](http://www.mongodb.org/).
 For documentation on those please read the [MongoDB documentation](http://docs.mongodb.org/manual/reference/operator/query/).

-When you use these methods, instances of the models will be retrieved as the result.
-In case you want the results retrieved in basic structures (arrays and dictionaries) for easy serialization, pass the `map` attribute to the `get` or `find` methods:
+When you use the `get` or `find` methods, instances of the models will be retrieved as the result.
+In case you want the results retrieved in basic structures (arrays and dictionaries) for easy serialization, pass the `map` attribute:

 ```python
 cat = Cat.get(name = "Garfield", map = True)